haveasmileYEAH/DECO3500-Vistic/README.md

 - https://nodejs.org/en/download

-The page provide comprehensive instructions for installation, configuration, and best practices tailored to each platform.
+The page provides comprehensive instructions for installation, configuration, and best practices tailored to each platform.

 3. After you download, please use the following commands to verify the installation was successful.